Company name: Uber

 Whenever the clock reaches the rush hour periods, your Uber partner map will turn red indicating the areas where the surge is at.

-Within the red areas on the map, you will notice that there are different surge multipliers on different areas on the map and this is basically affected by the amount of people requesting Uber rides versus the amount of Uber drivers available.
+Within the red areas on the map, you will notice that there are different surge multipliers on different areas on the map and this is basically affected by the number of people requesting Uber rides versus the number of Uber drivers available.

 But don’t worry because if I were you, I would be more than happy to get any type of boost from anywhere at all because compared to our Uber driver friends outside of KL and Selangor like in Penang, they don’t have the luxury of having frequent and long surges yet.